Anil951/Early-detection-of-mental-health/README.md

 - Users can upload anonymized health records, including any previous psychological evaluations, physical health data, or history of mental health consultations.
 - The app would analyze these records for any red flags related to mental well-being (e.g., patterns of anxiety, stress, or depression).

+## Step 4: Chatbot: (Additional)
+- The user chats with the chatbot, so that the chatbot scores the mental health status accordingly.
+- Uses text generation according to the user replies after some basic questions and score according to the replies made.

 ## Recommendations:
 If a user shows signs of mental health issues, the application could recommend further evaluation or resources, such as speaking to a counselor, accessing mental health support services, or using self-help techniques.